 - Contents: This portion of your policy covers personal property contained within your home.
 Some examples would include furniture, clothing, electronics and jewelry.

-- Loss of rents: This coverage is found most often in specific policies held by landlords.
+- Loss of rent: This coverage is found most often in specific policies held by landlords.
 It covers what a landlord could have been expected to capture in rent had the covered loss not occurred.

 - Other coverages: There may be provisions for other coverage such as food spoilage, debris removal and code upgrades.